awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.MySQL.md

 +  For partitioned tables on the source, when you set **Target table preparation mode** to **Drop tables on target**, AWS DMS creates a simple table without any partitions on the MySQL target\.
 To migrate partitioned tables to a partitioned table on the target, precreate the partitioned tables on the target MySQL database\.
 +  Using an `ALTER TABLE table_name ADD COLUMN column_name` statement to add columns to the beginning \(FIRST\) or the middle of a table \(AFTER\) isn't supported\.
 Columns are always added to the end of the table\.
 + CDC isn't supported when a table name contains uppercase and lowercase characters, and the source engine is hosted on an operating system with case\-insensitive file names\.
 An example is Microsoft Windows or OS X using HFS\+\.
-+ You can use Aurora MySQLCompatible Edition Serverless for full load, but you can't use it for CDC\.
++ You can use Aurora MySQL\-Compatible Edition Serverless for full load, but you can't use it for CDC\.
 This is because you can't enable the prerequisites for MySQL\.
 For more information, see [ Parameter groups and Aurora Serverless v1](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.how-it-works.html#aurora-serverless.parameter-groups)\.
 +  The AUTO\_INCREMENT attribute on a column isn't migrated to a target database column\.
 +  Capturing changes when the binary logs aren't stored on standard block storage isn't supported\.
 For example, CDC doesn't work when the binary logs are stored on Amazon S3\.
 +  AWS DMS creates target tables with the InnoDB storage engine by default\.
 If you need to use a storage engine other than InnoDB, you must manually create the table and migrate to it using [do nothing](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_GettingStarted.html) mode\.